Blue-infosec/azure-sentinel-automation/README.md

 ### /alertrules (coming up later) ###

-- There are plenty of rules for incident response & threat hunting already in the public domain - my idea is mainly to write "self-monitoring" Alert Rules that insure Sentinel & log data confidentiality, integrity and availability.
+- There are plenty of public domain Alert Rules and Hunting Queries for incident response & hunting - my idea is mainly to write "self-monitoring" rules that insure Sentinel & log data confidentiality, integrity and availability.

 ---